- APSI Home

-Project GO-Duke, administered by the Asian/Pacific Studies Institute (APSI), offers scholarships to ROTC students from any service and any US university to study Chinese on the Duke Study in China Programs.
+Project GO-Duke, administered by the Asian/Pacific Studies Institute (APSI), offers scholarships to ROTC students from any service and any US university to study Chinese on the Duke Study in China Program.

-For 2014, we will offer Project GO scholarships for both of our Duke in China study abroad programs.
-Follow links below to learn more about the programs; explore menu at left to learn more about Project GO-Duke:
+For 2016, we will offer Project GO scholarships for our Duke in China study abroad summer program.
+Follow link below to learn more about the program; explore menu at left to learn more about Project GO-Duke:

 Summer intensive: Duke in China – Beijing

 June 3 – July 30, 2016: Equivalent of 2 semesters of Chinese language in 8 weeks

 Mandarin Chinese is the most widely spoken language in the world, spoken by over 1 billion people in the People’s Republic of China, Taiwan, and Singapore, as well as in communities throughout Southeast Asia and around the globe.
 Learning Chinese and becoming familiar with Chinese culture will open doors to the world’s most populous nation, its second largest economy, and one of the United States’ biggest trading partners.